jeanlain/HTvertebrates/README.md

 The pipeline was not tested with other versions of the above programs, but more recent versions probably work.

+Hardware requirements: a linux cluster with
+- ≥200 CPUs
-Hardware requirements: a linux cluster with ≥200 CPUs, ≥0.5 TB of system memory,  ≥2 TB of free hard drive space and working internet connection (fiber is recommended).
+- ≥0.5 TB of system memory
+- ≥2 TB of free hard drive space
+- an internet connection to download the genome sequences (10 MB/s or more is recommended).

 On this hardware, the pipeline should take 1-2 months to complete.

 ## File description
 The R scripts whose names start with numbers performed successive stages of the analysis.
 The purpose of each script is described by comments at the beginning of the script.